freenas/freenas-docs/userguide/system.rst

 * **Activate:** only appears on entries which are not currently set to :guilabel:`Active`.
 Changes the selected entry to the default boot entry on next boot.
-Its status changes to :guilabel:`On Reboot` and the current :guilabel:`Active` entry changes from :guilabel:`On Reboot, Now` to :guilabel:`Now`, indicating that it was used on the last boot but will not be used on the next boot.
+Its status changes to :guilabel:`Reboot` and the current :guilabel:`Active` entry changes from :guilabel:`Now/Reboot` to :guilabel:`Now`, indicating that it was used on the last boot but will not be used on the next boot.

 * **Keep:** used to toggle whether or not the updater can prune (automatically delete) this boot environment if there is not enough space to proceed with the update.

-The button above the boot entries can be used to:
+Hovering over the |ui-menu| icon above the boot environments list shows these options:

 * **Create:** a manual boot environment.
 A new screen prompts for entry of a :guilabel:`Name` for the boot environment.
 When entering